-Danielle is our Managing Director.
-She has been with Shalem since 2005.
+Danielle has been with Shalem since 2005.
 She graduated from Redeemer University College with a business major and missions minor.
 Most of Danielle’s work experience has been with non-profit organizations.
 Previously she worked at Mission Services of Hamilton, organizing children’s programs, and providing financial management for individuals on the Ontario Works or Ontario Disability Support Program.

 Danielle provides administrative support to Shalem, and manages our print and web communications.
 Danielle manages the intake process for the Congregational Assistance Plan (CAP) and the Hamilton Clinic.